Panda4817/Panda4817/README.md

         self.future_role = "software developer"
         self.portfolio = "https://panda4817.github.io/portfolio/"
         self.knowledge_base = [
+            "software development",
             "web development",
+            "Backend development",
-            "software development",
+            "Frontend development",
-            "Backend development with Python Flask, Django and Node.js", "Frontend development with JavaScript and React",
             "SQL and NoSQL databases",
-            "Testing and deployment using Heroku, Netlify and Travis-Cl" ]
+            "Testing and deployment"
+        ]
         self.focus = "mobile development"
         self.goal = "Advent Of Code challenges"

     def say_hi(self):
         print(
             f"""Hello, I am {self.name}.
 Thank you for dropping by!

-                I currently work as a {self.current_role} but I want to be a
+            I currently work as a {self.current_role},
+            but I want to be a {self.future_role}.
-                {self.future_role}.

             I have learnt about the following: {self.knowledge_base}.
             I am focusing on {self.focus} to expand my skill set.
             My goal by the end of the year is to complete all {self.goal}.

-                I record my achievements each month in a blog on my portfolio page, which can be found here:
+            I record my achievements each month in a blog on my portfolio website, which can be found here:
             {self.portfolio}"""
         )

 me = AspiringSoftwareDeveloper()